-Birmingham is taking a strategic approach to its urban forest, and engaging experts and key stakeholders to help it prepare an Urban Forest Master Plan.
-This project is the first of its kind in the UK and follows a model widely used in the US and Canada.
-The Plan will help Birmingham set and work towards a vision for its trees that is sustainable well into the future.
+Birmingham has taken a strategic approach to its urban forest, and has engaged experts and key stakeholders to help it prepare an Urban Forest Master Plan.
+Now complete, the project is the first of its kind in the UK and follows a model widely used in the US and Canada.
+The Plan will help Birmingham work towards a vision for its trees that is sustainable well into the future.

 In the UK, the uptake and development of detailed Urban Forest Master Plans has been slow, even though the theory and understanding of their purpose and benefits is widely understood.
 The reasons for this are many, but perhaps a significant one is the absence of a case study and resultant model in the UK.

 The Birmingham project is likely to redress this gap.
-A partnership between Birmingham City Council and Birmingham Tree People, working together with ourselves at Treeconomics, and the Nature Based Solutions Institute (NBSI) in Barcelona, is collectively engaged in the development of a comprehensive Plan for the city.
+A partnership between Birmingham City Council and Birmingham Tree People, working together with Treeconomics, and the Nature Based Solutions Institute (NBSI) in Barcelona, has collectively engaged in the development of a comprehensive Plan for the city.

 Birmingham is the UK’s second city and the largest municipality in Europe.
 It has more parks than any other major city on the continent, with an estimated 1 million trees.
 With the longest running continuous street tree planting programme and high canopy cover, Birmingham recognises that trees are its natural lungs and are necessary for the wellbeing of the people who live and work there.
 Its green approach to public health has led not only to it being part of the global Biophilic Cities Network (a group of cities that aspire to integrate nature into people’s lives through improved green infrastructure), but also to it being granted Tree City of the World status, for the second year running, in 2020.

 So it is no surprise that Birmingham has decided to take a long-term strategic approach to its urban forest management, and wants to future-proof its treescapes.